BellCrow/Minecraft_TurtleApi/README.md

   -can be used to dig a tunnel for example

--class for farming with the turtle (in development!)
+-class for farming with the turtle

   -give a table of movements to walk to the field

   -set the heigth and width of the field

+  -determine the size of the farm by supplieng its dimension and the turtle will act accordingly

   -a post movement action, to move from the field after farming to another location